-The project will rely on both quantitative and qualitative methods.
-For the quantitative analyses, we will employ publicly available data (e.g. Eurostat, Eurobarometer), as well as micro-level survey data (e.g. ECB SAFE, EIB Investment Survey), data from private sources (e.g. Orbis), and big data collection (e.g. Technote) to perform four main tasks:
+The project relied on both quantitative and qualitative methods.
+For the quantitative analyses, the team employed publicly available data (e.g. Eurostat, Eurobarometer), as well as micro-level survey data (e.g. ECB SAFE, EIB Investment Survey), data from private sources (e.g. Orbis), and big data collection (e.g. Technote) to perform four main tasks:

 - stock-taking of existing key indicators capturing both inflation and its effects on SMEs’ performance across the EU;

-- multilevel regression analyses to estimate the effect of high inflation on SMEs in fourteen industrial ecosystems;
+- regression analyses to estimate the effect of high inflation on SMEs in fourteen industrial ecosystems;

 - simulations of future scenarios of how inflation will impact SMEs in the short term (e.g. next two years);